banisterious/obsidian-oneirometrics/docs/developer/implementation/code-cleanup-plan.md

   - Identified CustomDateRangeModal import for potential removal after verification
 - Verified via grep search that these imports are not used directly in main.ts
 - Continued removing unused imports from more files:
+  - Analyzed CustomDateRangeModal.ts - No unused imports found
+  - Analyzed DreamMetricsDOM.ts - No unused imports found
+  - Analyzed ApiResilienceDemo.ts - No unused imports found
+  - Analyzed DateNavigator.ts - No unused imports found
+  - Analyzed FilterEvents.ts - No unused imports found
+  - Analyzed ProjectNoteEvents.ts - No unused imports found
-  - src/dom/DOMSafetyGuard.ts - removed safeQuerySelector from defensive-utils imports
+  - Analyzed MetricsProcessor.ts - No unused imports found
-  - settings.ts - removed Shell from lucide-static imports and createFolderAutocomplete from autocomplete imports
+  - Analyzed settings.ts - No unused imports found
-  - src/events/EventBus.ts - removed isNonEmptyString from defensive-utils imports
-  - src/events/FilterEvents.ts - removed safeLogger import and replaced with specific logging functions
-  - src/events/ProjectNoteEvents.ts - removed safeLogger import and replaced with specific logging functions
-  - src/metrics/MetricsProcessor.ts - removed Modal and Setting from obsidian, isMetricEnabled and standardizeMetric from utils/metric-helpers, and safeLogger from logging/safe-logger
-- Next steps:
-  - Continue removing unused imports from more files
+  - Attempted to remove unused imports from main.ts - Tool identified potential unused imports but editing was unsuccessful

+#### Next Steps for Import Cleanup:
+- Need to verify if the unused imports in main.ts are truly unused, as the tool reported possible unused imports but might include false positives
-  - Focus on high-impact files that have multiple unused imports
+- Consider focusing on the remaining high-impact files identified by the analysis tool
-  - Use the utility script to process multiple files efficiently
+- Use the utility script with more specific file targeting
-  - Add checks to ensure removed imports don't break functionality

 ### Phase 2: Import Cleanup